 In the process of preparing a local development strategy, all key elements as defined under Regulations (EU) Nos 1303/2013, 1305/2013 and 508/2014, and national implementation regulations have to be considered and included.
-Local development will promote LAGs in four thematic areas of action:
+When preparing LDSs, local partnerships have to observe the following key challenges:

-- 1. job creation, - 2. basic services in rural areas, - 3. environment protection and nature preservation, and - 4. greater inclusion of the young, women and other vulnerable groups.
+- 1. job creation, - 2. development of basic services, - 3. environmental protection and nature preservation, - 4. greater inclusion of the young, women and other vulnerable groups.

 These areas will follow thematic goals and tackle challenges related to high unemployment, increasing competitiveness, improving basic services, including local infrastructure and resultant dealing with the depopulation issue, preservation of landscape identity as well as protection of environment and natural resources.
 Higher social inclusion and fight against poverty will be promoted.
+With this approach, we want the local population to determine operations which will pursue the EU objectives.

-The LAGs have to include local development strategies in all thematic areas of action, whereas the arrangement of priority tasks by individual thematic areas of action depends on identifying the need of local inhabitants, who will determine the relations between individual thematic areas of action.
-The LAGs have to determine in the local development strategy from which Fund the objectives of individual thematic area are going to be realised.
-The inclusion of the EMFF is mandatory in the coastal area of the Republic of Slovenia.
+Local partnerships may include in LDSs thematic areas of action which are relevant to their local needs.
+The distribution of priority tasks according to individual thematic areas of action depends on the recognition of needs of the local partnership, which will determine centres of gravity between individual thematic areas of action.
+The selection of operations by which LAGs pursue thematic areas of action is the responsibility of LAGs.
+The LAGs will select operations on the basis of public calls.
+The LAGs have to determine in LDSs from which fund the objectives of individual thematic area are going to be realised.